tttr222/biocppi_extraction/README.md

 `python train.py --datapath=../corpus_train`

-This will similarly create a `saved_model_ppi` folder and word vocabulary file.
+This will similarly create a `saved_model_ppi` folder and word vocabulary file in the `corpus_train` directory.

-# Annotating the Test Set
+# Test Set Annotation

 All intermediate outputs of the pipeline will be saved to the `pipeline_test` folder.
 Let's assume we want to annotate articles from the file `Final_Gold_Relation.json` corresponding to the test set.
-Keep in mind that this contains the articles and their groundtruth annotations.
+Keep in mind that this contains the both articles and their groundtruth annotations.
 First, we will run the following command from inside the `pipeline_test` directory:

 `python generate-pipeline-feed.py Final_Gold_Relation.json`

 This will create a new file `pipeline_feed.txt` serving as input to our pipeline.
-The input should only include the PMID and the article title/abstract text of each article, one article per line.
+The input should only include the *PMID* and title/abstract *text* of each article, one article per line.
 No groundtruth annotations are fed into the pipeline.

 Once a feed file is generated, from the root directory, we can run a series of commands to take the feed and process it through each component in the pipeline.
 For convenience, we provide a bash script named `run_pipeline_test.sh` to handle this aspect of the system: